You're Gonna Love This

-"You're Gonna Love This" is the first single from 3OH!3's fourth studio album Omens.
-It was released digitally on 10 July 2012.
+"You're Gonna Love This" is a song by American hip-hop duo 3OH!3.
+It was released on July 10, 2012, as the lead single from their fourth studio album Omens.

 Background

 The song is energetic and utilizes autotune, reminiscent of their 2009 hit "Don't Trust Me".
-In contrast to that song's reference to Helen Keller, You're Gonna Love This includes the lyric “the girl was biting on my lips like Jeffrey Dahmer.”
-The song mentions picking up a girl at the bar and how the night goes on from there with the duo singing “I’ll buy you a round, if you come close, Turn up the sound, turn the lights down, Give me a chance, I will take her home with me.”
+In contrast to that song's reference to Helen Keller, "You're Gonna Love This" includes the lyric "the girl was biting on my lips like Jeffrey Dahmer."
+The song mentions picking up a girl at the bar and how the night goes on from there with the duo singing "I'll buy you a round, if you come close, Turn up the sound, turn the lights down, Give me a chance, I will take her home with me."

+Release

+3OH!3 originally premiered the single exclusively during their UStream chat on July 9, 2010, before it officially released as the lead single from Omens the following day.
+Speaking about selecting the track as the lead single from Omens, Sean Foreman stated, "I think it's a good introduction to the album and hopefully opens up the path for other songs on Omens that we're excited for people to hear."
+A remix version was released in December 2012, as part of the Take Action charity compilation album, where proceeds went to the It Gets Better Project and other Sub City charities.
+The song was featured on the American superhero television series, Arrow.

 Artwork

-The artwork for You're Gonna Love This appears to be divided into 4 triangular sections.
+The artwork for "You're Gonna Love This" was designed by Andrew Kimmell and Nicholas Motte.
+The cover appears to be divided into 4 triangular sections.
 The bottom section is seen to be a pyramid with a river running through it, whilst in the centre of the artwork an eye template is featured with the 3OH!3 logo in the middle.
 The title "You're Gonna Love This" is below, with the single's album title: Omens featured above the eye and logo and below a triangle.

-There have been many speculations that the single is showing sign's supposedly from the Illuminati, including the Eye of Horus, and a hierarchal pyramid.
+Critical reception

+Scott Shetler of PopCrush stated, "The track seems to borrow heavily from the David Guetta model, using slow-building verses to work up to an eventual synth explosion [...] it's a much better song than 3OH!3's last offering, 'Do or Die'."
+Newsday remarked, "the Colorado duo is taking its pop more seriously on 'You're Gonna Love This' (Photo Finish), which takes an edgier route to dance-floor domination, throwing in dubstep breakdowns and a more aggressive beat with the fun."
+Kelly Gonsalves of The Pop Break called the song "the worst track" off Omens and wrote, "a pretty cheesy dance club beat that sounds like a very poor attempt at earning radio play."

 Music video

-A video for the song was released on Aug 15 2012 on The Warner Sound's YouTube channel.
+The duo released a teaser video for "You're Gonna Love This" on August 13, 2012, ahead of its official premiere.
+It was officially released on August 15, 2012, and was directed by Isaac Ravishankara.
+It was filmed at Planet Hollywood in Las Vegas.